Trade directory · Pocatello metro · Idaho

 Inspection Schedule

 Rough-in inspection before covering work, final inspection upon completion.
-Schedule inspections 24 hours in advance through city building department.
-Failed inspections require re-inspection fee.
+Schedule 24 hours in advance with city inspector.
+Additional inspections required for service upgrades and panel changes.

 §4